 In 2015, State’s Attorney Mosby reconfigured and expanded the Conviction Integrity Unit (CIU), charging the division with investigating claims of actual innocence and wrongful convictions.
-Today, CIU is the only Conviction Integrity Unit in the state and is led by a division chief, and staffed by four Assistant State’s Attorneys (ASA) and two law clerks.
-In 2018, CIU expanded to include a new, grant-funded investigator dedicated to investigating the claims of actual innocence and wrongful conviction.
+Today, the CIU is the oldest and most active Conviction Integrity Unit in the state and is led by a division chief, and staffed by five Assistant State’s Attorneys (ASA) and two law clerks.
+In 2018, the CIU expanded to include a new, grant-funded investigator dedicated to investigating the claims of actual innocence and wrongful conviction.
 The federal grant was received in partnership with the Mid-Atlantic Innocence Project and the University of Baltimore’s Innocence Project Clinic.

 Freeing the Innocent

-In partnership with the Innocence Project, CIU led the exoneration of 4 innocent men:
+In partnership with the Innocence Project, the CIU led the exoneration of 11 innocent men and one vacated conviction:

-In September 2017, CIU exonerated Lamar Johnson who spent nearly 14 years behind bars for the first-degree murder of Carlos Sawyer shot in 2005.
+In September 2017, the CIU exonerated Lamar Johnson who spent nearly 14 years behind bars for the first-degree murder of Carlos Sawyer who was shot in 2005.
 The subsequent re-investigation of the case began in 2016, and resulted in several independent witnesses confirming that Johnson was not the shooter.